asmirbe/ollama-cli-human-to-sql/README.md

-# typescript-cli-starter
+# TS-CLI Ollama Human To SQL

-A simple and zero-opinion typescript starter template for building cross-platform command line applications.
+A simple typescript CLI tool to translate natural human language to SQL with Ollama (Mistral 7B) model

 ## Description